areaofeffect/hello-world/week2/README.md

 steps to initializing a variable

-1. datatype (var, int, etc... )(some languages like python you don't have to do this)
+1. datatype (let, int, etc... )(some languages like python you don't have to do this)
 2. variable name
 3. assignment operator (=, and a note on ==)
 4. the value